julianiacoponi/markdown-cv/index.md

 `August 2012 – September 2013` *Sharp Laboratories of Europe, Oxford*

 __Year in Industry Student, Display Research & Development__
-- One-year placement researching the optical properties of LCDs used in the smartphone, laptop and television industries.
+- Responsible for testing and researching the optical properties of LCDs used in the smartphone, laptop and television industries.
 - 2nd name on a publication of a study investigating the limits of human visual perception at increasing pixel densities.
 - Published in the Society of Information Display’s 2013 international digest of technical papers.
 - Responsible for organising and analysing large sets of both detector-collected & human-factors data.